breedx-splk/java-ws-stomp/README.md

 Tracing in distributed systems can be challenging, and often moreso when messaging systems are involved.
-To stitch together a comprehensive trace, the [trace context](https://opentelemetry.io/docs/instrumentation/js/context/) must be propagated between components.
+To stitch together a comprehensive trace, the [trace context](https://opentelemetry.io/docs/instrumentation/js/context/) must be propagated between observed components.
 In HTTP systems, this is relatively straightforward, and the W3C HTTP headers are readily propagated by OpenTelemetry instrumentation.